 The Blue Water Task force expanded to North County and now has one of the largest collection programs in the country with 18 sites.

-The Chumash Heritage Marine Sanctuary (CHMS) campaign lobbied successfully to get the Sanctuary’s nomination renewed.
-This means it is highly likely to get final approval soon – a victory for CHMS!
+The Chumash Heritage National Marine Sanctuary (CHNMS) campaign lobbied successfully to get the Sanctuary’s nomination renewed.
+This means it is highly likely to get final approval soon – a victory for CHNMS!

 Our Rise Against Plastics program advocated for the SLO IWMA (Integrated Waste Management Authority) to pass a polystyrene ban, which passed on September 11.
 The IWMA voted 9-1 in favor of our COUNTY-WIDE Ordinance.
 Another coastal protection victory for RAP!